Igalia/vapormark/README.md

 #### `procmon`: collecting processor and scheduling statistics

-`procmon` collects fours types of information: 1) scheduler's wakeup events, 2) CPU's c-state, 3) CPU's energy consumption, and 4) processor's performance monitoring data (e.g., instruction per cycle).
+`procmon` collects four types of information: 1) scheduler's wakeup events, 2) CPU's c-state, 3) CPU's energy consumption, and 4) processor's performance monitoring data (e.g., instruction per cycle).
 Similar to `scmon`, it generates logs under `OUTDIR` with prefix `LOG` and suffix `-procmon.*`.
 It collects information while it runs.
 The runtime overhead is not marginal so it can be run with an application level benchmark (like game).
-However, it is not recommended with a micro-benchmark (`schdbench`), which is much more sensitive against any noises.
+However, it is not recommended with a micro-benchmark (`schdbench`), which is much more sensitive to any noises.

 ```
 usage: procmon [-h] -o OUTDIR -l LOG [-s] [-c] [-e] [-p] [-a]